confluentinc/streaming-ops/README.md

 # kafka-devops

 Simulated production environment running a streaming application targeting Apache Kafka on Confluent Cloud.
-Applications and resources are managed by declarative infrastructure and GitOps.
+Applications and resources are managed by GitOps with declarative infrastructure, Kubernetes and the [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 For the full documentation on the the project see https://docs.confluent.io (TODO: real confluent docs link here).